If you live in a building with several homes together, such as a flat, bedsit, or in older people's accommodation, you may have shared bins.

 - card, paper, catalogues, envelopes and shredded paper

-Please make sure that all your recycling is clean and dry before putting it into the bin.
+Please make sure that all your recycling is clean, dry and not in bags before putting it into the bin.

 Please empty bottles and jars, rinse them out and remove the lids (they can go in with the other recycling).

 No Pyrex, window glass, lightbulbs, drinking glasses etc please.

 These bins are for all your waste that can't be recycled in the black and blue bins as shown above.

 There are no shared food waste collections, so please wrap any food scraps and peelings and put them in with your general waste.